UntouchedWagons/RimefellerResearchTweaks/README.md

 For all you Combat Extended enjoyers the FSX Refinery is also supported, its tech prerequisites has been changed to Chemfuel Refining.
 No other changes have been made.

+## Changelog

+# October 4, 2022

+* The Refinery Unloading Bay building is unlocked via all appropriate researches (Hyperweave, Napalm, FSX, etc), not just by the Synthylene research

 ## Thanks

 Thanks to crazedmonkey231, Bratwurstinator and Large Moron of Mr. Samuel Streamer's discord server for helping me make my first Rimworld mod.